oxy86/collatz-conjecture/README.md

 The conjecture →

-Every positive integer, if you apply these rules, will end up in a four, two, one loop.
-This is commonly called the Collatz Conjecture after German mathematician Luther Collatz.
+Every positive integer, if you apply these rules, will end up in a four → two → one loop.

+It is called Collatz Conjecture after German mathematician Luther Collatz.